SAP-archive/cloud-sample-spaceflight-hana/docs/ex3_no_stops_calc_view.md

     ![Data Mapping](./img/Ex3_Data_Mapping_After.png)

 1. If we stopped at this point, there would be little point in having a projection, since all we have done so far is directly expose the entire underlying database table.

-So we will now add two input parameters to allow the data to be filtered.
-We will call these input parameters `airportFrom` and `airportTo`.
+    So in order to allow the table data to be filtered, we will now add two input parameters called `airportFrom` and `airportTo`.

-    For each of the input parameters shown in the table below, repeat the following steps.

     | Name | Is Mandatory | Data Type | Length |
     |---|:-:|---|:-:|
     | `airportFrom` | ![Tick](./img/Icon_Tick.png) | `NVARCHAR` | 3
     | `airportTo` | ![Tick](./img/Icon_Tick.png) | `NVARCHAR` | 3

+    For each of the input parameters shown in the table above, apply this listed properties by following these steps:

-    1. From the Project screen, select the "Parameters" tab, then click on the plus icon and select "Input Parameter"
+    1. From the Projection screen, select the "Parameters" tab, then click on the plus icon and select "Input Parameter"
     ![New Input Parameter Step 1](./img/Ex3_Add_Input_Param1.png)

-    1. The Input Parameter currently has the temporary name of "IP_1" which we can change by clicking on the `>` icon to the right of the screen
+    1. The Input Parameter currently has the generated name of "IP_1" which we can change by clicking on the `>` icon to the right of the screen
     ![New Input Parameter Step 2](./img/Ex3_Add_Input_Param2.png)

     1. Enter the name, data type and length properties from the table above, and select the "Is Mandatory" flag